 Headed to the Great Smoky Mountains this spring?
-You’re probably wondering what you’re going to do while you’re in town—there’s just so many options!
-We’ve made a list of the 3 best things to do in the Smoky Mountains in the spring.
+You’re probably wondering what you’re going to do while you’re in town, and we want to share some of the fun things to do in the Smokies in the spring!
+From hiking to having a picnic, you have so many options.
+Here are the best 3 things to do in the Smoky Mountains in the spring:

 1. Hiking in the Mountains